jeatt/jeatt.github.io/_posts/work/2013-09-09-grids-an-illustrated-primer.md

 - work
 lede: "Grids: An Illustrated Primer is a website I put together as part of my university studies.
 It's less a website and more an illustrated essay."
 hero: grids-hero_v3.jpg
+responsibilities:
+- Research and planning
+- Design and development
 ---

 The brief for this project was very simple: we were asked to write an essay about grids in web design using case studies to support our arguments.
 The details were left entirely up to us.